Little Rock Arkansas

-He may be walking the halls going to meetings with Legislators remembering his greatest accomplishments.
+He may be walking the halls, going to meetings with Legislators and remembering his greatest accomplishments.

 Spirit of Representative Anthony

-Anthony may be in his old office, preparing his arguments for the passage of a bill or a rebuttal to arguments favoring passage.
+Anthony may be in his old office, preparing his arguments for the passage of a bill or working on rebuttals to arguments favoring passage.

-He may be walking the halls together to important meetings with other legislators.
+He may be walking the halls on his way to important meetings with other legislators.

-Anthony may be in the Representative Chamber arguing his opinions infront of the full chamber of representatives.
+Or Anthony may be in the Representative Chamber arguing his opinions in front of the full chamber of representatives.

-He may be reliving his death, regretting the words he spoke that sent John Wilson into a rage, resulting in death.
+He may be reliving his death, regretting the words he spoke that sent John Wilson into the rage that killed him.

 Spirits of Politicians

-May still be doing what they loved in life; representing the people of their district.
+They may still be doing what they loved in life, representing the people in his district.